Week beginning 8th February 2021

 We researched the lives of four famous Christians; Martin Luther King Jr., Mother Teresa, H.M The Queen and Bill Gates to find out how their lives and work show agape love in action.

-This term we are exploring the question "What do Christians believe about Agape?"
 We thought about the different kinds of love there are:

 love of family and friends = Storge,

 love of things, like pizza, starry skies and action movies = Philia,

 We watched a clip from The Iron Giant which shows the giant displaying agape love.

 https://www.youtube.com/watch?v=SXy3f6f9DxI watching from 0.32 seconds until the end.

 We discussed other films we could think of which include examples of agape, including: Harry Potter, Star Wars and Frozen.

 What does it mean to belong to a religion?
 Easter 2019